insinfo/galileo/packages/static/README.md

 # Options
 The `VirtualDirectory` API accepts a few named parameters:
 - **source**: A `Directory` containing the files to be served.
-If left null, then Angel will serve either from `web` (in development) or
+If left null, then Galileo will serve either from `web` (in development) or
     `build/web` (in production), depending on your `ANGEL_ENV`.
 - **indexFileNames**: A `List<String>` of filenames that should be served as index pages.
 Default is `['index.html']`.
-- **publicPath**: To serve index files, you need to specify the virtual path under which angel_static is serving your files.
+- **publicPath**: To serve index files, you need to specify the virtual path under which galileo_static is serving your files.
 If you are not serving static files at the site root, please include this.
 - **callback**: Runs before sending a file to a client.
 Use this to set headers, etc. If it returns anything other than `null` or `true`, then the callback's result will be sent to the user, instead of the file contents.